lrzpellegrini/Latent-Replay/README.md

 ## Content

-The content can be summarized as follows:
+The content of this repository can be summarized as follows:

 - The project source code (`Project Source` folder)
     -  `inc_training_Core50.py` contains the entry point;